4 Days in New York City: Detailed Itinerary + Map

 Staten Island Ferry

+The Staten Island Ferry is a free ferry that runs between the southern tip of Manhattan and Staten Island.
 It’s one of the best ways to see New York City for free, and it offers great views of the Statue of Liberty, Ellis Island, and the Financial District.

 The ferry runs 24 hours a day, 7 days a week.
 Ferries depart Whitehall Terminal in Manhattan every 15 to 30 minutes (depending on the time of day).

-No matter what you like to do when you travel, whether it’s museum, art, music, parks, guided tours, shopping, food, whatever it is, you’ll find it in New York City.
+No matter what you like to do when you travel, whether it’s museums, art, music, parks, guided tours, shopping, food, whatever it is, you’ll find it in New York City.
 You can’t exhaust all the amazing things to do and see in this spectacular city.

 More articles about NYC